-Largest Amount Amount Principal Interest Outstanding Since Outstanding at Paid Since Paid Since Name January 1, 2018 March 27, 2020 January 1, 2018 January 1, 2018 Interest Rate Wendell B. & Lois A. Thomas \$450,000 \$150,000 \$300,000 \$11,346 2.75% Wendell B. & Lois A. Thomas \$250,000 \$250,000 \$0 \$5,750 2.50%
+Largest Amount Amount Principal Interest Outstanding Since Outstanding at Paid Since Paid Since Name January 1, 2019 March 30, 2021 January 1, 2019 January 1, 2019 Interest Rate Wendell B. & Lois A. Thomas \$400,000 \$400,000 \$0 \$18,649 1.00%

-John G. Jones's son, Ryan J. Jones, is currently Vice President of the Company and Senior Vice President and Chief Risk Officer of the Bank.
-His compensation totaled approximately \$208,208 for 2019, and \$216,404 for 2018.
+Ryan J. Jones, is currently Vice President of the Company and Senior Vice President and Chief Risk Officer of the Bank.
+He is the son of John G. Jones, who served as director of the Company until the annual shareholders' meeting in 2019.
+Mr. Ryan Jones' compensation totaled approximately \$215,454 for 2020, and \$208,208 for 2019.
 Each year's compensation includes salary, bonus, and benefits available to all employees.

-In connection with the merger of Milton Bancorp and the Company, the Company, the Bank and Ryan J. Jones executed a Change in Control Agreement providing, generally, that if Mr. Jones' employment is terminated without cause within one year after a change in control of the Company, Mr. Jones will be entitled to receive (upon execution of a general release and waiver) a lump sum payment equal to two times the greater of his compensation paid in the taxable year immediately prior to the merger and the highest compensation paid to Mr. Jones for a taxable year at any time between the effective date of the merger and the date of the change in control.
+Further, in connection with the merger of Milton Bancorp and the Company, the Company, the Bank and Ryan J. Jones executed a Change in Control Agreement providing, generally, that if Mr. Jones' employment is terminated without cause within one year after a change in control of the Company, Mr. Jones will be entitled to receive (upon execution of a general release and waiver) a lump sum payment equal to two times the greater of his compensation paid in the taxable year immediately prior to the merger and the highest compensation paid to Mr. Jones for a taxable year at any time between the effective date of the merger and the date of the change in control.
 In exchange for the right to receive the payments, Mr. Jones agreed to non-solicitation and confidentiality restrictions during and after the termination of his employment.